“Fair, consistent processes and

 If you introduce change and people resist, it does not mean they are your adversaries.
 Employees simply oppose changes to prior and present states and you are the change emissary to the entire world they have known all these years.

 Employees resisting change are not bad people or bad employees.
-Rather they feel that change provides a new element, an element that frightens them or perhaps make them feel less valued.
+Rather they feel that change provides a new element, an element that frightens them or perhaps makes them feel less valued.
 The finest leaders carry these employees into the world of change and have them rejoice in the newness, accept it, or at least remain neutral to the changes.

 Cultural Reaction to Change